Escape from Alcatraz (triathlon): Escape from Alcatraz Triathlon (IMG)

 The annual public Escape from Alcatraz triathlon, organized by IMG, now takes place in early June.
 The current course consists of a 1+1/2 mi swim starting near Alcatraz Island, a 1/2 mi run from the bay to the transition zone at Marina Green, an 18 mi bike ride, and an 8 mi run.
 The run portion includes a notorious section called the "sand ladder" at mile five, a climb from Baker Beach back up to the road that is a combination of sand and about 400 uneven log steps.
 The event had about 1700 participants in 2009.
 Entry is by Lottery process for most of the slots and the remainder is through qualification, which done through a good rank in the previous Escape from Alcatraz, or in four other triathlon races held during the preceding year.

 While entry is via lottery, they give preference to previous entrants.

 The one exception to the June timeframe was when the Americas Cup sailing event came to the Bay Area.
 The resulting shift to March resulted in colder than normal conditions (swim) and more challenging tides than the normal date.
 The impact of this was a 3 fold increase in swimmers 'rescued' from the water, many more than normal were pulled out and transported to shallow water.
 They were allowed to continue the event and receive medals for finishing.

-The Escape from Alcatraz triathlon was ranked as the number-one triathlon by Inside Triathlon Magazine for 2006.